 1. How do you choose the best honey to buy?
 Is it true that any honey is good, as long as it is real?
 More in: Any Honey is Good?

 2. The story of Tara Bambrick would make you think twice about buying Chinese honey: Chinese Honey, What's In It?

 3. A question that many are curious about: Do You Eat Honey From China?

 4. Get tips that would lend you clues on what to expect from reading honey labels: Natural Honey, Pure Honey, Raw Honey ~ Making Sense of Honey Labels.

-5. Trying to make sense out of food labels?
+5. Trying to make sense out of food labels and figuring which honey to buy?
 How much is truth and how much is pure marketing tactics?
 Read: Did You Know Reading Food Label Can Be So Tricky?